4crash/gracall-test/README.md

 ## Notes
 - Please bear in mind that Frontend is not intended for code demonstration. :)
-- There is no Docker file.
-Iam struggling with bluescreen on my computer when  Docker Terminal is launched.
-(Hope it will be fixed soon)

 ## TODO
 - [ ] Change folders structure